-3. Failure to maintain the financial viability of the College.
+3. Failure to maintain the financial viability of the College

-The College's current financial health grade has been moderated to "Satisfactory" as described above.
-The continuing challenge to the College's financial position remains the constraint on further education funding arising from the ongoing cuts in public sector spending whilst maintaining the student experience.
+The College's current financial health grade is "Good" as described above.
+The continuing challenge to the College's financial position remains the constraint on further education funding arising from the cuts experienced in public sector spending whilst maintaining the student experience.
 This risk is mitigated in a number of ways:

-- · By rigorous budget setting procedures and sensitivity analysis - · Regular in year budget monitoring - · Robust financial controls - · Exploring ongoing procurement efficiencies
+- · By rigorous budget setting procedures and sensitivity analysis

+- · Regular in year budget monitoring

+- · Robust financial controls

+- Exploring ongoing procurement efficiencies